DavidDu1282/data-analysis-project-1/README.md

 The libraries we used during the exercises:
     sys, pandas, numpy, math(default python library), matplotlib.pyplot, datetime(default python library), scipy, sklearn, re

-The libraries we used that were not in the exercises:
+The libraries we used that were not in the exercises, so you might need to install them:
     folium, mip, itertools(default python library), nltk, seaborn